cleverpush/cleverpush-developer-docs/docs/sdks/expo/setup.md

 Go in *Xcode* > *Targets* > Your App > *Build Phases* > *Link Binary With Library*.
 Click the + and select *libcleverpush-react-native.a*, then rebuild.

+## Troubleshooting Rich Notifications (iOS)

+If rich notifications are not working properly in iOS, follow these troubleshooting steps:

+- Verify NSE target exists in Xcode
+- Check CleverPush framework is linked to NSE
+- Ensure app groups are configured
+- Test with actual device (not simulator)
+- Make sure that developement team had beeb selected with capabilites in main project and notification service extension.

 ## Setup Android